 - The driver is elderly.
 Their license was revoked;

 - You loaned the car to someone with a history of accidents and driving convictions.

 What Happens if Someone is Driving a Car Owned by an Employer?

-Rather than filing the lawsuit against the bus driver responsible for the wreck, the victims sued both his employer and the company responsible for issuing his license.
-The victims used vicarious liability.
+Rather than filing a lawsuit against the bus driver responsible for the wreck, the victim sued both his employer and the company responsible for issuing his license. the victims used vicarious liability.
 Bus and trucking companies usually have higher insurance policy thresholds than private individuals.